Your search results

 • Updates that you want to make to personalize the space

 Choose a price range that you feel comfortable with.
 When you consider the housing expense ratio, or the amount of money you bring in to the amount of money going out, keeping it as low as possible gives you more financial flexibility when you have unexpected costs to manage.
-The housing expense ratio, along with what you feel is comfortable within your own budget, is a key factor you need to think about before buying.
+The housing expense ratio, along with what you consider comfortable within your budget, is a key factor to consider before buying.

-As you consider the steps to buying a house the first time, you have to consider how much down payment on a house is needed.
-Though the first-time home buyer does not always have to have a large amount of money as a down payment, it can be one of the most important ways to reduce your overall costs.
+As you consider the steps to buying a house for the first time, you have to consider how much down payment on house is needed.
+Though a first-time homebuyer doesn’t always need a large down payment, it can be one of the most important ways to reduce your overall costs.

 • FHA loans: 3.5% down